2021–22 Taichung Wagor Suns season

 Taichung Suns held the preseason press conference on October 5, 2021.

-The 2021–22 Taichung Wagor Suns season was the franchise's 1st season, its first season in the T1 League.
-The Suns were coached by Iurgi Caminos in his first year as their head coach, with Wang Wei-Chieh as their general manager.
+The 2021–22 Taichung Wagor Suns season was the franchise's first season, its first season in the T1 League.

+The Suns were coached by Iurgi Caminos in his first year as their head coach.
+On June 19, 2021, the Suns hired Wang Wei-Chieh as their general manager.